anderspitman/tuplates-py/README.md

 It will walk the directory and replace the lines between the tags with the tuplates.

-After running once, the source files look like this:
+After running once, the source files might look something like this:

 ```html
 <!-- index.html -->